A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Additional Experiments

-Figure~\ref{fig:additional_hanabi_global_intervention} provides further evidence in the Hanabi environment, specifically utilizing value-based MARL algorithm backbones (PQN-VDN and PQN-IQL), for the comparison between our Pre-Strategy Intervention implementing the targeted intervention paradigm and an approach implementing the global intervention paradigm.
-The results for extrinsic returns (task completion) are consistent with the findings presented in the main paper (e.g., Figure~\ref{fig:hanabi_global_intervention_main_result}, which used different backbones).
-Our targeted intervention approach, when applied with either PQN-VDN or PQN-IQL, generally leads to higher final performance compared to the chosen global intervention approach (LAIES~\cite{liu2023lazy}) where all agents are simultaneously guided.
+Figure~\ref{fig:additional_hanabi_global_intervention} provides further evidence in the Hanabi environment, specifically utilizing value-based MARL algorithm backbones (PQN-VDN and PQN-IQL), for the comparison between our Pre-Strategy Intervention (PSI) implementing the targeted intervention paradigm and the LAIES~\cite{liu2023lazy} implementing the global intervention paradigm that only considers task completion.
+The results for extrinsic returns (task completion) are consistent with the findings presented in the main paper (e.g., Figure~\ref{fig:sota_main_result}, which used different backbones).
+When applied with either PQN-VDN or PQN-IQL, PSI generally leads to higher performance than LAIES.